earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 Meet Carlos.
 He's the Director of Engineering at a fast-growing ML startup.
 But he's got a problem.
 Carlos faces onboarding and team productivity challenges as the engineering team has grown from 10 to 100 developers.

-Quick hiring means training new developers is tough.
-Getting them the right environment, tools, and documentation to start contributing?
-Even tougher.
+Quick hiring means training new developers is tricky.
+Getting them the right environment, tools, and documentation to start contributing was even tougher.
 Just when things need to speed up, they're slowing down.

 The ballooning team size has also introduced friction into development workflows.
 More developers, more confusion.
 Work's getting duplicated.
 Carlos sees it.
-He knows they need a team focused on making things smoother if this startup wants to keep growing.
+He knows they need a team focused on smoothing things out if this startup wants to keep growing.

 ## DX Metrics

 So for Alice, Bob, and Carlos, the tactics employed to improve the developer experience will vary.
-They're all about improving how developers interact with code, tools, resources.
+They're all about improving how developers interact with code, tools, and resources.
 Every interaction matters.
 But what Alice, Bob, and Carlos focus on?
 That's where they differ.

 For Alice, DX might focus on these key elements of her company's API and CLI tool: